DragonFly On-Line Manual Pages

 autoboot_delay

-after processing loader.rc, though explicit autoboot's will be
+processing dloader.rc, though explicit autoboot's will be

 processed normally, defaulting to 10 seconds delay.